JPatel87/smoothie-selector/README.md

 * This problem occured when creating functions, as I often left only one line between functions.

 ### Unfixed bugs
+* There are no unfixed bugs in this project that I am aware of.

 # Deployment